BalintRPD/Project-final-rp-d/API_Testing_Project_For__Restful_API.md

 <br>

-The collection was also run through Newman directly from the terminal, and the results can be found below:<br>
+<h3> The collection was also run through Newman directly from the terminal, and the results can be found below:</h3> <br>

 <img src="https://github.com/BalintRPD/Project-final-rp-d/assets/165387441/e58b68db-c504-4871-b832-fd0ab7c8e1c3" width="50%" height="50%">